It takes climbing fifty flights of stairs in an abandoned skyscraper to remove myself from the stresses of daily life.

 Sitting alone in Bangkok, sipping on a quail egg noodle soup concoction that I’d acquired from the young lady cooking on the street beside my hostel, I wondered what I should do to fill the time of my last few hours in Asia before heading back to the States.
 I’d spent the last three weeks gallivanting through the countryside of northern Vietnam, Laos and Thailand with a crew of some of my best pals.
 But alas, for the final few days of the trip, Bangkok would be my oyster to explore on my own.
 I’d visited most of the temples already, sampled the local fare and marketplaces, ridden on six forms of public transportation, and been escorted out of the Grand Palace for disrespectfully wearing shorts in a sacred area.
 I had definitely made the best of my time there, but what more did I need to check off my list in bustling Bangkok?
+An abandoned skyscraper.

 That’s when I remembered a conversation with two British lads one late night in the streets of Chiang Mai who had advised me that I absolutely needed to visit an abandoned skyscraper and climb to the top.
 The details for entry remained foggy in my mind, but since they had managed, I figured it was possible.